 Step 1: The first step is to visit this page of Rufus and download the latest available version of the software.
 When you are on the download page, please click on the normal Rufus instead of the portable version.

-Step 2: Connect your USB flash drive that you want to use as Windows To Go drive and backup all data from the drive to any other location as the drive needs to erased completely and all data will be deleted while doing so.
+Step 2: Connect your USB flash drive that you want to use as a Windows To Go drive and backup all data from the drive to any other location as the drive needs to be erased completely, and all data will be deleted while doing so.

-Step 4: Select your USB drive from Device drop-down menu.
+Step 4: Select your USB drive from the Device drop-down menu.

-Step 6: Select the File system as NTFS as FAT32 can’t be used to create Windows To Go.
+Step 8: Select the File system as NTFS, as FAT32 can’t be used to create Windows To Go.
 You can safely skip the Cluster size section.